loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 Setting|Default|Description
 -------|-------|-----------
-batchSize|1000|Max number of events to put into single batch and send to Loki batchTimeoutMs|60000|Max time in milliseconds to wait before sending a batch to Loki sendQueueSize|50000|Max number of events to keep in the send queue.
+batchSize|1000|Max number of events to put into a single batch and send to Loki batchTimeoutMs|60000|Max time in milliseconds to wait before sending a batch to Loki sendQueueSize|50000|Max number of events to keep in the send queue.
 When the queue is full, incoming log events are dropped drainOnStop|true|Wait util all remaining events are sent before shutdown the appender